zzell/ke/readme.md

 option on the command line or in an option file.

 ### Session
+Session is is a temporary and interactive information interchange between two or more communicating devices.
+A session is typically stateful, meaning that at least one of the communicating parties needs to hold current state information and save information about the session history in order to be able to communicate.
+In other words the sessions stores settings like cache of your login information, current transaction isolation level, session level SET values etc.

+### Go Session
 http://go-database-sql.org/connection-pool.html

 - Connection pooling means that executing two consecutive statements on a single database might open two connections and execute them separately.
 It is fairly common for programmers to be confused as to why their code misbehaves.
 For example, LOCK TABLES followed by an INSERT can block because the INSERT is on a connection that does not hold the table lock.